 In the construction industry, workers can so often move from job to job and short term contract to short term contract, often with gaps in between projects.
 When you start a new job, and register it with Revenue, they automatically assign your tax credits equally across the 52 weeks of the year.

 While this is ideal if you’re working for the same company all year round, it can result in a sizable tax back rebate if you were employed in a short term contract.

 Similarly, you may be due a tax rebate for USC.
 If you earned under €13,000, you are not liable for USC.
 However, if your weekly income is above a certain amount, Revenue can automatically believe you earn this level of income all year round and deduct USC accordingly.

 For more advice on claiming tax back for construction workers, get in touch with Irish Tax Rebates today!
-Claim tax back online using our simple online authorisation form and don’t forget – you can claim tax back for the last four years!
+Claim tax back online using our simple 60-second authorisation form and don’t forget – you can claim tax back for the last four years!